-Bassem is a Vancouver based multitalented musician.
-He is a professional songwriter with years of experience as a pianist and teacher.
+Bassem is a Vancouver based multitalented musician and Egyptian Arabic dialect coach.
+He is a songwriter with years of experience as a pianist and teacher.

 Bassem sang solo and also played the piano as a young boy.
 He started writing songs in his early teens and a couple of years later he started giving piano lessons.